BenJamesbabala/HyperNSFW/README.md

 `cd Prj-Cpp`

-Compile detection.cpp with OpenCV 3.4.1 or higher version
+Compile detection.cpp with OpenCV 3.4.1 or higher version.

 You can also compile ncnn_mobilenet.cpp with ncnn framework.